Dakana/oldies/README.md

 oldies
 ======

-this repo contain old projects designed on php, html, .net, vb6 and others
+this repo contains old projects designed on php, html, .net, vb6 and others